 It is safe to assume that investors who take notice of recession-proof stocks will significantly benefit once the recession hits us all once again.
 It can be pretty endearing to venture into these types of stocks, given how the global economy shifted just last year due to the COVID-19 pandemic.
 It can be a far-fetched investment, but who knows?
 Recession-proof stocks in Canada might be the thing you need as you expand your portfolio towards success and profitability.

 Also Check Out:

 Canadian Stocks to Buy During a Recession

-Diversification is one of the most important investment rules and one that continues to confuse investors.
+Diversification is one of the essential investment rules and continues to confuse investors.
 We often hear about picking multiple stocks from different parts of the economy.
-By adding one or more recession-proof stocks to your portfolio and adding diversification, you can benefit from the next downturn.
+However, you can benefit from the next downturn by adding one or more recession-proof stocks to your portfolio and adding diversification.

 In May 2018, I discussed three recession-resistant stocks to consider in the event of a downturn.
 Whether you believe in the latter or the former, you will want to buy recession-proof stocks just in case.